 Awad participated in a 1993 secret meeting of Hamas supporters where they discussed how to oppose U.S.-led peace efforts without exposing themselves as Hamas supporters.
 The evidence prompted the FBI to cut off outreach efforts with CAIR, saying the group was not an "appropriate liaison partner," as long as it was unclear "whether there continues to be a connection between CAIR or its executives and HAMAS."

-"It is astonishing, given this history, that the mainstream American media should routinely describe CAIR as 'a Muslim civil rights organization,'" Brookings scholar Paul Skerry wrote in a 2011 column.
+"It is astonishing, given this history, that the mainstream American media should routinely describe CAIR as 'a Muslim civil rights organization,'" Brookings scholar Peter Skerry wrote in a 2011 column.
 "It is one thing for CAIR's leaders to ritualistically deny and obfuscate the organization's origins; it is quite another for America's academic, political, and media elites to systematically ignore them."

 Brookings' 2006 U.S.-Islamic World Forum featured Sir Iqbal Sacranie, then-secretary-general of the Muslim Council of Britain.
 The foremost international symbol of the Islamist war on free speech, Salman Rushdie, wrote in 2005 that "this is the same Sacranie who, in 1989, said that 'Death is perhaps too easy' for the author of 'The Satanic Verses.'
 Tony Blair's decision to knight him and treat him as the acceptable face of 'moderate,' 'traditional' Islam is either a sign of his government's penchant for religious appeasement or a demonstration of how limited Blair's options really are."